mccallumr/DSAProject3/README.md

 1. install pip and anaconda
 2. pip install simplegui
 3. pip install pybind11
-4. open command line, "cd DSAProject 3 ; source compile.sh"
+4. open command line, "cd DSAProject 3 ; source compile.sh", this should work well in Mac OS.
-5. If you are using Ubuntu or WSL, remove "-udefined dynamic_lookup"
+5. If you are using Ubuntu or WSL, remove "-undefined dynamic_lookup"
 6.  to run, simply "python csv.py"
+7. In windows system, it is highly recommended you use "WSL", the linux subsystem.
+8. Pysimplegui requires registration for non-commercial usage, otherwise you can have 30-day free-trial